 Looking for attractions, activities, restaurants etc. (after they arrive)

 Your final travel target audience is people who are currently in your area, looking for things to see, eat and do.
 Mobile has empowered travellers to make buying decisions on the move, all they need to do is open up Google Maps to find the best local restaurants, attractions and photo spots.

-This tells you how important it is to have a strong presence on Google Maps if you’re a local service travellers are likely to be looking out for.
+This tells you how important it is to have a strong presence on Google Maps if you are a local service that travellers are likely to be looking out for.